sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   --user $(id -u):$(id -g) \
   --env-file $HOME/.vsphere_docker_creds.env \
   --volume $(pwd):/workspace \
-  viya4-iac-k8s install vsphere
+  viya4-iac-k8s apply setup install
 ```

 This command can take a few minutes to complete.
 Once complete, Terraform output values are written to the console.
-The `inventory` file, the `ansible-vars.yaml` and the `kubeconfig` file for the cluster stored here `[prefix]-oss-kubeconfig.conf` are written in the current directory, `$(pwd)`.
+The `inventory` file, the `ansible-vars.yaml` and the `kubeconfig` file for the cluster, stored here `[prefix]-oss-kubeconfig.conf`, are written in the current directory, `$(pwd)`.

 ### Create your kubernetes cluster using systems - `bare_metal`